 As many of us can attest from personal experience, building financial assets tends to be an upward or a downward spiral.

-practices during the poverty years—buying everyday needs on credit,
+practices of households living in poverty—buying everyday needs on credit,

 paying to do laundry, buying small quantities, renting rotten housing,